 Notice where the date, greeting, and closing are in this letter.
 This is where you place those things in a letter.

 You may have noticed that this example includes the common greeting "Dear," and closing "Your friend," which are common opening and closing phrases in casual letters.
-But there are many different ways to greet and close in a casual letter.
+But there are many ways to greet and close in an informal letter.

 - How many can you think of?